sudarshan972003/CostFinder-using-REST-API/README.md

 # Features

-**REST API**: Provides cost data for 30 different fruits and vegetables.
+**API**: Built using REST Framework that provides cost data for 30 different fruits and vegetables.

 **Client Application**: Allows users to input the name of a fruit or vegetable and fetch its cost.